krislak/Data-Exploration/README.md

 # Data-Exploration
-Data Exploration using Python and R
+A beginner's perspective into EDA using Python and R